o-yuksel/o-yuksel.github.io/_projects/6_project.md

 img: assets/img/publication_preview/Scenario1_Slow_Speed.webp
 importance: 1
 category: work
-related_publications: false
+related_publications: true
 selected: true
 ---

-Predicting the course of evolution is a fundamental challenge in biology.
-A recent theoretical framework proposes that by representing development as a dynamical system, we can predict evolutionary trajectories.
-Inspired by this work, the following in silico experiment provides a dynamic visualization of these principles, demonstrating the profound link between plastic responses and long-term genetic change.
+A key challenge in biology is to understand how the process of development shapes the phenotypic variation that natural selection can act upon.
+One powerful approach is to represent development as a dynamical system to reveal the underlying logic of how this variation is generated (**Milocco and Uller, 2024**).
+This in-silico experiment provides a dynamic visualization of these principles by exploring a critical question: how does the **pace** of environmental change affect a population's **mode** of adaptation?

 ### The Simulation: A Tale of Two Speeds

-The script implements a population-based genetic algorithm where a Gene Regulatory Network (GRN) must adapt to a moving environmental optimum.
-This setup allows us to explore a key question: how does the *pace* of environmental change affect the *mode* of adaptation?
+The script uses a population-based genetic algorithm where a Gene Regulatory Network (GRN) must adapt to a moving environmental optimum.
+This setup allows us to explore how a population copes with different rates of environmental change.

 The animations below show a direct comparison between two scenarios.
-We can see three key elements:
+We can observe three key elements:

 * **The Optimum (red 'x')**: The ideal phenotype dictated by the environment at each generation.
-* **The Average Reference Phenotype (green square)**: The population's genetically determined state.
+* **The Average Reference Phenotype (green square)**: The population's genetically determined state in a neutral environment.
 Its movement represents genetic adaptation.
 * **The Average Expressed Phenotype (blue circle)**: The population's actual state under environmental influence.
 The vector between the green square and blue circle is the plastic response.

 <div class="row">